JoeWicorek/Husky-Habits/README.md

 📋 Usage
 1. Open the app in your browser.
 2. Add your habits by naming them and setting daily goals.
-3. Mark habits as completed each day to track your streaks.
+3. Mark your habits as completed each day to track your streaks.
 4. Review progress with engaging visual summaries. 🎉
 ________________________________________
 🌐 Deployment